brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halfOrcs.md

 **Prerequisites** : Animal companion or mount class feature, character level 7th, half-orc or orc.

 **Benefit** : Select one of the following creature types: elephant, pteranodon, rhinoceros, stegosaurus, or triceratops.
 Add this creature type to your list of possible animal companions or mounts.
-When summoning a creature of the selected type to serve as a mount or companion, treat your effective druid level as if it were two levels higher (to a maximum of your character level).
-If the creature is large enough for you to ride, it gains the combat training general purpose (see [Handle Animal](skills/handleAnimal#_handle-animal)) at no cost.
+When summoning a creature of the selected type to serve as a mount or companion, treat your effective druid level as if it were two levels higher (to a maximum of your character level.
+If the creature is large enough for you to ride, it gains the combat training general purpose (see [Handle Animal](skill_dir/handleAnimal#_handle-animal)) at no cost.

 ### Blood Vengeance